Azure-Samples/Azure-PostgreSQL-Resiliency-Architecture/README.md

 ![screenshot](Images/Flex_ZR-HA_CrossRegion.png)

 # Deployment scripts and templates:
 You can use Terraform scripts or JSON templtes to deploy these architectures.

 ## Terraform
 To deploy this solution using Terraform, follow these steps:
+> Note: If you want to use your existing resource-group, remove the resource group block from the "main.tf" file.
+We have added this block assuming you dont have a resource group created.
+In the "variables.tf" file edit all the variable names and save the file.

 ### Prerequisites:
 - An Azure account